 The path dependency of the inverse ETPs delivered the final blow to their shareholders.
 Someone that was short VIXY, a long volatility fund would have “only” lost 45% of their portfolio value on the week of February 5th because in the next few days VIXY dropped back from its peak on the 5th, but since the inverse/leveraged funds reset their investments at the end of the day they locked in the February 5th losses, finishing the week down 95%.

 Ironically, the potential for catastrophic losses on the long / 2X volatility funds is well known.
 All of them are down more than 99% since their inception dates.
 The difference is that long funds don’t crash suddenly; they just get eroded to nothing over time.

 The day after the crash, Credit Suisse announced that it would terminate XIV, with February 15th being its last day of trading.
 The -97% move on the 5th clearly entitled Credit Suisse to invoke the “acceleration event” based shutdown of the fund if daily losses met or exceeded 80% detailed in their prospectus.
 I suspect the decision to shut down the fund was a difficult business decision.
-XIV had been a real moneymaker for Credit Suisse and likely would regain significant assets after time dimmed people’s memories (SVXY assets have climbed to $377 million as of February 2109).
+XIV had been a real moneymaker for Credit Suisse and likely would regain significant assets after time dimmed people’s memories (SVXY assets are at $387 million as of November 17, 2021).
 The risk of SEC intervention and positioning for the inevitable lawsuits from the crash might have been the deciding factors for the delisting.